NicholasLYang/uptointerpretation/content/posts/avoid-provinciality.md

 This applies to fencing; it also applies to many other situations.
 For instance, small tech companies.
-There are many excellent small tech companies (I work at one!).
+There are many excellent small tech companies---I've worked at a few.
 But there is a massive massive difference between a small tech company where everybody has a varied work experience including some time in big tech, and a small tech company where everybody has a very limited work experience and nobody's worked at a big tech company.

 I don't mean to lionize big tech.
 There's certainly a lot of incompetence and poor engineering at big tech companies.
 But it's a